-- 1. The organization, at a minimum, has a basic Infection Control Plan that includes the following: - a.
-Standard Precautions; - b.
-Hand washing protocols; - c.
-Proper disposal of biohazards, such as needles, lancets, scissors, tweezers, and other sharp instruments; and - d.
-Management of common illness likely to be emergent in the particular service setting; - 2.
-The organization has effective cleaning and maintenance procedures sufficient to maintain a sanitary and comfortable environment that prevents the development and transmission of infection. - 3.
-The organization adheres to policies and procedures for controlling and preventing infections in the service setting.
-Staff is trained and monitored to ensure infection control policies and procedures are followed. - 4.
-All staff adheres to Standard Precautions and follows the organization's written and procedures in infection control techniques. - 5.
+- 1. The organization, at a minimum, has a basic Infection Control Plan that includes the following:

+- a.
+Standard Precautions;

+- b.
+Hand washing protocols;

+2. The organization has effective cleaning and maintenance procedures sufficient to maintain a sanitary and comfortable environment that prevents the development and transmission of infection.

+3. The organization adheres to policies and procedures for controlling and preventing infections in the service setting.
+Staff is trained and monitored to ensure infection control policies and procedures are followed.

+- 4. All staff adheres to Standard Precautions and follows the organization's written policies and procedures in infection control techniques. - 5.
 The organization's infection control plan is reviewed bi-annually for effectiveness and revision, if necessary. - 6.
 The organization has available the quantity of bed linens and towels, etc. essential for the proper care of individuals at all times.
 These items are washed, stored, and transported in a manner that prevents the spread of infection. - 7.
 Routine laundering of an individual's clothing and personal items is done separately from the belongings of other individuals. - 8.
 Procedures for the prevention of infestation by insects, rodents or pests shall be maintained and conducted continually to protect the health of individuals served. - 9.
 The organization ensures that an individual's personal hygiene items, such as toothbrushes, hairbrushes, razors, nail clippers, etc., are maintained separately and in a sanitary condition. - 10.
 Any pets living in the service setting must meet the following requirements: - a.
 No vicious animals shall be kept; - b.
-All animals must be inoculated for rabies annually; - c.
-Exotic animals must be obtained from federally approved sources; and - d.
-Parrots and Psittacine family birds must be USDA inspected and banded.
+All animals must be inoculated for rabies annually;

+c.
+Exotic animals must be obtained from federally approved sources; d.
+Parrots and Psittacine family birds must be USDA inspected and banded; and e.
+All animals must be healthy and free from disease or infestations.